-One of the many questions asked by individuals going through the divorce process, especially during tax season is: “Should I file a joint tax return with my spouse?”
+One of the many questions asked by individuals going through the divorce process, especially during tax season, is: "Should I file a joint tax return with my spouse?"
 The answer to this question is relatively simple.
-The marital status of the parties to a divorce at the end of the tax year determines their option concerning filing federal income tax returns.
+At the end of the tax year, the parties' marital status determines their option concerning filing federal income tax returns.
 If a couple is divorced at any time during the year, including December 31, they are considered single for the purpose of filing taxes.
 However, if the couple is still married at the end of the tax year, they may either file jointly or file their taxes under the status of married filing separately.

-Many married people, even in the midst of a divorce, file joint returns because it saves them money.
-However, the tradeoff for lower taxes is joint and several liability on the return.
-Despite this minor downfall, many prefer to file jointly in lieu of married filing separately, because this filing provides fewer tax benefits than filing joint returns.
+Even in the midst of a divorce, many married people file joint returns because it saves them money.
+However, the tradeoff for lower taxes is joint liability on the return.
+Despite this minor downfall, many prefer to file jointly instead of married filing separately because this filing provides fewer tax benefits than filing joint returns.
 For example, taxpayers who file as married filing separately are not eligible to claim the following tax benefits: